SFH-Foundation/sfhfoundation/docs/guides/practice/stillness.md

 # The Practice of Stillness and Retreat

 Now that you have reflected upon the practices of meditation - which is found across most of the major religious traditions in the world - and supplication, which has a unique application is Islam, this guide will take you through a deeper understanding of stillness as it is applied in our tradition.
+To get a fuller perspective than what is provided below, please read the book, "[Transformative Worship in Islam: Experiencing Perfection](../../../books/general-islam/transformative-worship)".

+## Stillness

 Generally there are three stages in the practice of stillness in body, mind, and heart.

-## Stillness

 ### 1. Preparation and Intention